The Top 7 Must-See Singapore Monuments You Shouldn’t Miss

 Marina Bay Sands

 The integrated resort Marina Bay Sands is well-known for its attractive architecture and luxurious characteristics.
-It consists of three tumbling hotel towers with incredible views of the City skyline atop the Sands Sky Park.
-The resort also has the biggest rooftop infinity pool in the world, a casino, theatres, restaurants, and a sizable retail centre.
+It consists of three tumbling hotel towers with incredible views of the city skyline atop the Sands Sky Park.
+The resort also has the biggest rooftop infinity pool in the world, a casino, theaters, restaurants, and a sizable retail center.

 3. Singapore Botanic Gardens: